solutionsanz/APIs4Gifts/README.md

 			git clone https://github.com/solutionsanz/APIs4Gifts

-   - In a terminal window, go to where you cloned/downloaded the repository (APIs 4 Gifts) – Notice that the Vagrantfile is already in there.
+   - In a terminal window, change directory to where you cloned/downloaded the repository (APIs 4 Gifts) – Notice that the Vagrantfile is already in there.

    - Start up your Vagrant Dev VM: